rokoss21/rokoss21/README.md

 **My goal is to build the operating system for the future of AI.
 If this vision resonates with you, I invite you to explore the ecosystem, starting with the agents themselves.**

 *   **To see what's possible, start here:** 🚀 **[FACET Agents Ecosystem](https://github.com/rokoss21/FACET-AGENTS)**
+*   **To dive deep into the compiler, see:** 🦀 **[FACET Compiler](https://github.com/rokoss21/facet-compiler)**
 *   **To dive deep into the language, see:** 👑 **[The FACET Language Specification](https://github.com/rokoss21/FACET)**
 ---

 ### 🚀 The FACET Ecosystem

 My work is centered around the **FACET ecosystem**, a full-stack solution designed to make AI interactions as rigorous, predictable, and scalable as modern cloud infrastructure.
-Each layer builds upon the last — from a deterministic language foundation to a global-scale AI orchestration engine.
+Each layer builds upon the last — from a deterministic language foundation through a high-performance Rust compiler to a global-scale AI orchestration engine.

 ```sh
 $ facetctl diag --arch --wide